 Operation School Bell is the signature program of Assistance League.
-This program helps school-age children in need with appropriate support to help them succeed in school.
-Under the Operation School Bell program umbrella, Assistance League of Los Altos partners with 5 school districts, one YMCA organization, and the Santa Clara County Social Services Agency.
-We developed individualized programs to meet each organization’s needs to create the best foundation for the growth of each child’s education.
-They are Alphabet program with Sunnyvale School District, Hospital School program with Lucile Packard Children’s Hospital in Palo Alto Unified School District, Love of Reading program with Los Altos School District, Project Athena with Fremont Union High School District, Cornerstone program with Mountain View Whisman School District, and The Learning Tree Programs with YMCA Northwest Division.
+This program helps school-age children in need with support to help them succeed in school.
+Under the Operation School Bell program umbrella, Assistance League of Los Altos partners with 5 school districts.
+We develop individualized programs to meet each organization’s needs to create the best foundation for the growth of each child’s education.
+They are Sunnyvale School District, Hospital School program with Lucile Packard Children’s Hospital in Palo Alto Unified School District, Reading program with Los Altos School District, Fremont Union High School District, and Mountain View Whisman School District.

 Bishop Elementary School serves approximately 500 students and is a Leader in Me school.
 The Leader in Me is a whole-school transformation model that improves the performance of all school programs.
 Our membership provides Leader in Me books for all classrooms, school supplies, PE equipment, and scholarships for the 5th grade week-long off-campus science camp.

 Lakewood Elementary School has 450 students and is a technology-focused school.
 The school takes a whole-child view in developing students’ social and emotional learning as a foundation for using technology for communication.
-Our membership provides classroom library books for all classrooms and school libraries, iPads for Kindergarten through 2nd grade used by students who need reading intervention, and technology ancillary items for the classrooms and teachers.
+Our membership provides classroom library books for all classrooms and school libraries, supplies for a Community Garden, iPads for Kindergarten through 2nd grade used by students who need reading intervention, and technology ancillary items for the classrooms and teachers.

 San Miguel School has about 400 students.
 Students at San Miguel have a well-rounded experience that includes Language, Arts, Mathematics, Science, and Social Studies but also extends into drama, dance, music, and visual arts.
 San Miguel is also home to Juntos, Sunnyvale’s Dual Immersion Spanish/English Program, launched in 2015.
 Our membership provides Spanish books for the school library, books for the classrooms, PE equipment, a healthy snack food pantry with a mini-fridge, and scholarships for the 5th grade week-long off-campus science camp.